Let’s take you on a tour of some of the perfect Riyadh restaurants.

 Taste of India Restaurant

-Flavorful food and budget prices, this accessible downtown spot is a firm favorite for Riyadh locals.
+With flavorful food and budget prices, this accessible downtown spot is a firm favorite for Riyadh locals.

 Fairouz Garden Restaurant

-It’s a must for Lebanese food-lovers.
+It’s a must for Lebanese food lovers.
 Though portions are not generous, they make up for this with high quality, serving tabouleh, hummus, fatoush, baba ghanoush, kibbeh, and other traditional selections to the diners.

 Fairouz Garden has a chic, relaxed atmosphere and interior design.
 With its dim lights, trendy furniture, and a large fountain, the spacious restaurant offers separate areas for families and singles.